hapijs/hapi/API.md

 ### `server.emit(criteria, data, [callback])`

-Emits an custom applicaiton event update to all the subscribed listeners where:
+Emits an custom application event update to all the subscribed listeners where:
 - `criteria` - the event update criteria which must be one of:
     - the event name string.
     - an object with the following optional keys (unless noted otherwise):